 The GNRC is the only global-scale interfaith network of organizations and individuals specifically dedicated to securing the rights and well-being of children everywhere.
 GNRC members come from all of the world's major religions and many other spiritual traditions.
 They share a commitment to making the world a place where every child can enjoy not only the right to survive, but also to thrive, making positive contributions of his or her own to a world of peace and dignity for all.
 They believe both prayer and action are needed to realize this vision.
-The World Day of Prayer and Action for Children, now celebrated every November 20 on Universal Children's Day, was an initiative proposed and developed by GNRC members.
+The World Day of Prayer and Action for Children, now celebrated every November 20 on Universal Children's Day, was proposed and developed by GNRC members.

 Region- and location-specific initiatives around the world